 The bill requires DMV to issue two regular reports related to court judgments requiring a license revocation.
 First, DMV must report monthly to the Superior Court and the Attorney General a list of all license revocations executed by DMV.
 Second, DMV must report biannually to the Council Committee with oversight of DMV a list of all license revocations executed by DMV, excluding any personally identifying information.
-DMV should begin issuing these reports on January 1, 2024.
+DMV should begin issuing these reports on January 1, 2025.

-When MPD has a credible report that a vehicle has been stolen, the bill requires MPD to report to DMV identifying and contact information for the vehicle and its owner and the dates the vehicle is allegedly stolen.
-The bill prohibits DMV from issuing an ATE ticket to any vehicle where DMV has received notice from MPD that the vehicle was stolen at the time the infraction occurred.
+When the Metropolitan Police Department (MPD) has a credible report that a vehicle has been stolen, the bill requires MPD to report to DMV, the District Department of Transportation (DDOT), and the Department of Public Works (DPW) the identifying and contact information for the vehicle and its owner and the dates the vehicle is allegedly stolen.
+The bill prohibits DDOT from issuing an ATE ticket to any vehicle where DDOT has received notice from MPD that the vehicle was stolen at the time the infraction occurred.
 MPD should notify DMV within five days after it determines that the vehicle is not stolen.
+DPW should also not issue a parking notice of violation to any vehicle where DPW has received notice from MPD that the vehicle was stolen at the time the infraction occurred.